-To date, Moncler has 32 conference rooms equipped with modern video conferencing or telepresence technology, 8 more compared to 2018 (thanks to the set-up of new facilities at the offices in Milan, Trebaseleghe, Piacenza and Seoul).
-In 2019, these systems theoretically prevented over 23 million kilometres of business travel, estimated to be equal to approximately 1,457 tonnes of CO2 equivalent(8).
+lion kilometres of business travel, estimated to be equal to approximately 1,457 tonnes of CO2 equivalent8.
 In addition to the video conferencing systems in the offices, in 2019 the web desk conference project was widely used, i.e., a video conferencing system for a user's IT device that integrates with the systems in the video rooms of the company's offices, as well as connecting external video conferencing systems to the company network.
 This video communication system allows Moncler to offer staff outside the company the possibility to contact internal staff without having to physically move.

 Moncler is careful when it comes to the selection of eco-efficient ICT components and equipment.
 The Group mainly uses multi-functional devices that print, copy, and scan all-in-one, which reduces energy consumption and simplifies maintenance.
 Existing devices are progressively being replaced with lower energy consumption units.
 Over the years, the Group has been replacing all hardware components and monitors in Italy with new Energy Star-certified devices.
-Energy Star is a voluntary energy efficiency programme, one of the most wellknown worldwide.
+Energy Star is a voluntary energy efficiency programme, one of the most well-known worldwide.
 Developed jointly by the United States Environmental Protection Agency and Department of Energy, Energy Star was devised to reduce costs and help protect the environment through the adoption of energy-efficient products and practices.
 Products carrying the Energy Star label guarantee excellent energy performance.
 In recent years, the Company has also continued to reduce, replace, consolidate, and virtualize its servers, which has led to considerable benefits in terms of energy consumption and related CO2 emissions.
 In particular, the extension of virtualization technologies led to smaller, low-consumption servers, designed to both minimise the amount of energy required to cool the machines, and optimise the use of space and overall performance.
 In 2019, the Company achieved two important results, the transfer of the Milan and Trebaseleghe server rooms to external data centres, designed to guarantee security (both physical and premises access) and the provision of the electricity and refrigeration service.
 This has led to a reduction in the risk of interruption in the provision of IT services and a general saving on electricity consumption.

-(8) The reduction in emissions achieved by using video/telepresence conferencing technologies was estimated by:
+8. The reduction in emissions achieved by using video/telepresence conferencing technologies was estimated by:

-- $taking into \ consideration \ only \ video/teleconference \ calls \ lasting \ more \ than \ 20 \ minutes;$ - $\hbox{-} \ assuming \ an \ average \ number \ of four \ participants \ in \ each \ video/teleconference \ call;$ - associating flights to the international video/teleconference calls. $CO_2$ estimates were calculated starting from the distance in kilometres between the cities connected by the video/teleconference calls assuming an average movement of two passengers; - associating car journeys to the international video/teleconference calls.
-CO2 estimates were calculated on the basis of the distance in kilometres between the cities connected by the video/teleconference calls: - considering only one calling point and one receiving point for calls involving more than two countries (e.g., Italy, Japan and the United States); - for plane and car journeys, average kgCO2e/pkm and kg CO2e/km coefficients were used, obtained through processing for Moncler's business travel on a tool certified in compliance with UNI EN 16258.
+- taking into consideration only video/teleconference calls lasting more than 20 minutes; - assuming an average number of four participants in each video/teleconference call; - associating flights to the international video/teleconference calls.
+CO2 estimates were calculated starting from the distance in kilometres between the cities connected by the video/teleconference calls assuming an average movement of two passengers; - associating car journeys to the international video/teleconference calls.
+CO2 estimates were calculated on the basis of the distance in kilometres between the cities connected by the video/teleconference calls; - considering only one calling point and one receiving point for calls involving more than two countries (e.g., Italy, Japan and the United States): - for plane and car journeys, average kg CO2e/pkm and kg CO2e/km coefficients were used, obtained through processing for Moncler's business travel on a tool certified in compliance with UNI EN 16258.